 The young athlete in your life will be so excited to see their sport represented.

-As a quick note, the soccer line is definitely the most difficult and might be more appropriate for older students.
+As a quick note, the football line is definitely the most difficult and might be more appropriate for older students.
 Let your kid give it a try though and encourage them to do their best.

-Help them turn the piece of paper for each short cut.
+Help them turn the piece of paper for each shortcut.